Response Templating

 JSONPath helper #

-It is similarly possible to extract JSON values or sub documents via JSONPath using the jsonPath helper.
+Like the xPath helper, it is similarly possible to extract JSON values or sub documents via JSONPath using the jsonPath helper.
 Given the JSON

 {